jennguyen1/nhuyhoa/_posts/2016-01-03-Likelihood.md

 $$\frac{U_{\beta}(\hat{\alpha}_0, 0)^2}{Var[U_{\beta} (\hat{\alpha}_0, 0)]} \sim \chi^2_1$$

-We see that for the score test, we do not need to compute the MLE for $$\beta$$.
+For the score test, it is not neccessary to compute the MLE for $$\beta$$.
 This makes it computationally easier and preferred.

 Example calculations are available [here][likelihood_calc]{:target = "_blank"}.